-You should be able to wear your dress shirt both tucked and untucked.
+You should be able to wear your dress shirt, both tucked and untucked.
 Also, you want to make sure that there is not too much excess fabric that needs to be tucked-in.
 If there is, that means your dress shirt is too long.

 However, sometimes it might be challenging to find the perfect length.
 But not to worry if it is longer than it should be.
-You can always take it into a tailor to fix it.
+You can always take it to a tailor to fix it.

 Dress Shirt Collar Fit

 When it comes to the collar, there are a few pieces of criteria to take note of.
-If this part of the shirt is either too tight or too loose, it will be both uncomfortable and will not look the way you need it to.
+If this part of the shirt is too tight or too loose, it will be uncomfortable and will not look the way you need it to.

 There are many different options in terms of collar styles.
 However, when it comes to different sizes, collars typically run from 14” small to 18” large.